(Full time) 2023 start

 Learning and teaching

 Teaching on the programme is designed to integrate theoretical principles of sustainability with real world environmental management challenges.
-You will explore case studies and apply your understanding through a variety of practicals, workshops and seminars.
+You’ll explore case studies and apply your understanding through a variety of practicals, workshops and seminars.
 Skills classes, fieldtrips and small group academic tutorials also provide hands-on experience.
-You can expect to study in a variety of settings, from large lecture theatres to computer clusters, seminar rooms, tutorials, laboratories and out in the field.
+You can expect to study in a variety of settings, from large lecture theatres to computer clusters, seminar rooms, tutorials, and out in the field.

 Watch our taster lecture to get a flavour of what it’s like to study at Leeds: